Europe’s Software Challenge — and how to overcome it

 Is it true that US startups get more money and are encouraged to take bigger risks than European ones?
 How does this affect software?

-The US VC scene is just bigger, more mature, and puts more money to work than in Europe.
-11 In 2023, US startups reportedly raised three times what European startups did.
-15 And in early 2025, US startups got $13.¹ billion, like 70% of global corporate VC funding in Q1, while European companies got $3.⁵ billion, or 19%.
-14
+The US VC market is larger, more mature, and more willing to deploy capital at scale.
+In 2023, US startups reportedly raised about three times what European startups did.
+In Q1 2025, US startups captured about 70% of global corporate VC funding, versus 19% for Europe.

 Venture Capital Snapshot: US vs. Europe